 Step 2.
 Measure Brand Awareness

-Your brand needs to build awareness so that it can build trust: you’ll never have positive, long-standing relationships with customers if they don’t fully recognize the key attributes, products or services that make your brand one-of-a-kind.
-You need to know how your brand awareness is growing first, to see if you’re laying the foundation for brand trust.
+Your brand needs to build awareness to build trust—you’ll never have positive, long-standing relationships with customers if they don’t fully recognize the key attributes, products, or services that make your brand one-of-a-kind.
+First, you need to know how your brand awareness is growing to see if you’re laying the foundation for brand trust.

 Brand awareness is measured by: